Degree Completion FAQs

 Dropped courses, specifically those dropped during the second week of the term after the drop/add period, those that receive a grade of “W” on the transcript and those that receive a grade of “F” on the transcript, will count as attempted hours on the student’s record.
 Refer to the Attempted Hours subsection above for information regarding this calculation and its consequences.

-- What do I do if I cannot complete the term due to a medical condition or exceptional circumstance?
+What should I do if I cannot complete the term due to a medical condition or exceptional circumstance?

-- What do I do if I need to request to waive a university requirement?
+What should I do if I need to request to waive a university requirement?

 Exceptions to graduate policies and procedures must be submitted for approval using Request to Waive a University Requirement Form (Form 10).
 All requests must be reviewed by the degree-granting program, the appropriate college dean and the dean of the Graduate College.
 Please note that this process does not concern itself with grade reviews (see University Regulations, Chapter 4, Regulation 4.002, Student Academic Grievance Procedures for Grade Reviews) nor does it act on any financial matters, including refunds for dropped classes or withdrawals.

-The University Forgiveness Policy permits an undergraduate student to repeat a 1000- to 4000-level FAU course and allow only the last grade to count in the grade point average.
-The policy permits undergraduate students in a five-year baccalaureate program to repeat a 5000-level course in that program and allow only the last grade to count in the grade point average.
-The Forgiveness Policy does not apply to non-degree or graduate students.
+The University Forgiveness Policy permits an undergraduate student to repeat an FAU course and allows only the higher grade to count in the grade point average.
+The policy does not remove the previous grade but eliminates the effect of that grade on the student's GPA by removing it from the computation.
+The Forgiveness Policy does not apply to non-degree, transient, or graduate students .
+For more information, click here.

 The University Catalog contains the degree requirements for each degree program offered at FAU.
 Most programs also list their degree requirements on their website.